 Asking that question is fundamentally flawed, if not downright cruel.

-When team members are asked whether each colleague should get a raise, the answer is always that many more people should get raises than the company can afford.
-They set high expectations and end up frustrated every time.
+When a team member is asked whether each colleague should get a raise, the answer is almost always a political "yes".
+That sets high expectations in the team, which ends up frustrated every time.

 This “review inflation” effect of traditional peer-reviews is inevitable because it stems precisely from the traits that we work hard to foster in our teams: optimism, ambition, friendship and collaboration.

-Managers then have to subjectively moderate those reviews, leaving people to wonder why they took the time to do them in the first place.
+Managers then have to subjectively moderate those reviews, arbitrating results and leaving people to wonder why they took the time to do them in the first place.

 Within larger teams composed of several subteams, in attempts to make up for different rating styles among managers, compensation committees or circles are created to further “force” or “calibrate” their teams’ reviews as a whole.

-Managers waste time, the team’s perception of fairness is undermined, morale drops, employee turnover remains high and company results suffer.
+Managers spend days in a stressful process, the team’s perception of fairness is undermined, morale drops, employee turnover remains high and company results suffer.